 Alternative or ‘alt’ text is used in web content to describe non-textual elements, such as images and graphics.

 By adding alt text to your posts, you can help screen reader users interpret and understand what’s on the page even if they can’t visually perceive it.
-This text is also displayed if the file doesn’t load.
+This text is also displayed if the file doesn’t load on the page.

 It’s best practice to add alt text to images as you upload them.
 This reduces the likelihood that you’ll forget to go back and add it later.